YuuyaKanzaki/Sao19/Translate/En/Part1.md

 Even the knight Ronye was struck, not saying anything about the citizens who packed in Cathedral.
 High there in the air, an orange flash flared up so bright it should be called the second Solus, followed by the roar and a cruel shake as if heavens have fallen to the ground.
 Most of the onlookers screamed and covered heads with both hands.

-However, of course, unprocessed thermal elements have only exploded in the sky, so no damage has been none to the ground several hundred mel away from the bright phenomenon.
+However, of course, unprocessed thermal elements have only exploded in the sky, so no damage has been made to the ground several hundred mel away from the bright phenomenon.

 At the end of the line of sight of the visitors who raised their faces, the dark black smoke expanded fully covering the top of the Cathedral which returned back to the original position.